El Malcriado: Connections to other political movements

-El Malcriado often displayed solidarity with other social justice causes and connected the farm workers’ movement to the larger Civil Rights Movement.
+El Malcriado often displayed solidarity with other social justice causes and connected the farmworkers’ movement to the larger Civil Rights Movement.
 In one article, the newspaper compared a rent strike occurring in Tulare County to the efforts made by Civil Rights activists in Alabama and Mississippi.
 In another article they compared the Delano grape strike to the Montgomery Bus Boycott.
 After the assassination of Martin Luther King Jr., El Malcriado dedicated the entire April 15, 1968 edition to his legacy, highlighting his efforts in fighting for workers rights.
-The issue’s title asserted that King was killed for organizing workers and connected his legacy to the efforts of Mexican farm workers.
+The issue’s title asserted that King was killed for organizing workers and connected his legacy to the efforts of Mexican farmworkers.

 El Malcriado also connected the struggles of migrant Mexican workers to the legacy of Mexican Revolution.
 For example, Chavez borrowed the newspaper’s title from another newspaper that ran during the Mexican Revolution.
 Covers of El Malcriado often featured engravings of Mexican peasant life and rural Mexico.
 At other times the magazine used images of Mexican Revolution era figures such as Emiliano Zapata and Pancho Villa.

 El Malcriado opposed the war in Vietnam.
-The newspaper demonstrated sympathy with the anti-war movement when it published an image of Mexican American GIs along with a letter from a Mexican American GI urging fellow Mexican Americans to oppose U.S. involvement in Vietnam.
+The newspaper demonstrated sympathy with the anti-war movement when it published an image of Mexican-American GIs along with a letter from a Mexican-American GI urging fellow Mexican-Americans to oppose U.S. involvement in Vietnam.

+The Newspaper

+"El Malcriado" was published every two weeks in both Spanish and English and was sold for only 10 cents.
+The issues covered in the newspaper were topics that were happening to them in real time and people around the world.
+Some issues that were covered were: "The Strike Reaches the Governor...", "We are not water Thieves", "Why are the County Hospitals so Bad?", and "The Boycott covers the Nation".
+Along with these issues being addressed, there were photographs, cartoons, direct quotes from interviews, and even letters sent to Chavez and editors supporting them on everything they are doing.

 Legacy

-El Malcriado represents one of the first examples of Chicano/a press and influenced later Chicano/a newspapers for combining art, satire, and political commentary.
+Despite its eventual closure, El Malcriado remains a significant symbol of Chicano/a and labor activism.
+Its impact on the Chicano/a Movement, farmworker rights, and social justice causes continues to be felt today.
+The newspaper's commitment to advocacy, its role in uniting farmworkers, and its use of humor, satire, and political commentary made it an influential publication in the fight for civil rights and labor rights.

 An online archive of El Malcriado is available via the Farmworker Documentation Project at University of California, San Diego.